Saudi Arabia... The Forbidden Kingdom

 Friday, Feb 14

 Start the day with an excursion to the archaeological site of Madain Saleh, known as "Al Hijr" during ancient times and once a stopover on a very prosperous trade route.
 The cities flourished over a vast area that is now quite isolated, encompassing 2000 sq. meters of relics and tombs.
 You'll visit the Nabatean Well, Qasr Al Bint, Diwan Tomb, and Al Farid Palace.
 Continue on to Wadi Al Ula, the gateway to Madain Saleh and known for its Lion Tombs of the Lihyanites - predecessors of the Natateans (100 to 500 BC).
 Return to the camp for dinner and overnight.
 (B,L,D)

 Al Ula - Al Jouf

-This morning drive to Al Jouf via Tima, were you will see the Haddaj Water Well, Al Hamra Palace and Radham Fort.
-Continue on the drive to visit Dowmat Al Jandal.
-This ancient stone fortress is also known as Marid Castle, and is 2,000 Ft high and was built with stones on a hill that majestically overlooks the old city.
-In the city, visit Omar’s mosque, named after the second Moslem Caliph: Omar Ibn Al Khatab.
-Arrive to Al Jouf and transfer to your hotel for check in, dinner and overnight.
+This morning, drive to Al Jouf via Tema, where you will see the Haddaj Water Well, Al Hamra Palace, and Radham Fort.
+Continue on with the drive to Dowmat Al Jandal, an ancient stone fortress also known as Marid Castle.
+At 610 meters (2,000 ft) high, this ancient structure was built with stones on a hill that majestically overlooks the old city.
+In the city, visit Omar’s Mosque, named after the second Moslem Caliph - Omar Ibn Al Khatab.
+Arrive in Al Jouf and transfer to your hotel for check-in, dinner and overnight.
 (B,L,D)